pitamash/ufanisi/README.md

                 "pricelist":[{
                     "currency":"KSH",
                     "amount":"1000",
-                    "duration_terms":"Delivery within 1, 2, or 3 days based on where your package started and where it’s being sent.", }]
+                    "description":"Delivery within 1, 2, or 3 days based on where your package started and where it’s being sent.", }]
             }
         }